simonesilvestroni/m2m-website/_pages/now.md

 Heavily struggling to focus on one book at a time.
 My Kobo tells me I'm currently reading something in the range of 17 or 18 books.
 If I had to narrow down to the three books I've been more focused on I'd say: _Stasiland_ by Anna Funder, _Everything That Remains_ by Joshua Fields Millburn and _Industrial Society And Its Future_ by Ted Kaczynski.

+## Growth?

+I'm convinced that there is no future without the acceptance that humanity needs to face [degrowth](/blog/degrowth/) as a proper voluntary choice.
+I've been involved with degrowth and minimalism for a while now.

 ## Online communities

-I've been making fruitful conversations and connections on Mastodon (link in footer) and [Airwiggles](https://www.airwiggles.com/home).
+I've been making fruitful conversations and connections on [Mastodon](https://indieweb.social/@m2m) and [Airwiggles](https://www.airwiggles.com/home).

+{% include pattern-last-updated.html %}